Aal-ilm/Kymus/README.md

 ## The Problem

-LoRaWAN and mesh networks like Meshtastic/MeshCore impose tight payload limits — often 200 bytes or fewer per message.
+LoRaWAN and mesh networks like Meshtastic/MeshCore impose tight payload
+limits: often 200 bytes or fewer per message.
 Standard text is inefficient at these scales.
 Kymus trades per-word byte cost for token lookups, delivering more language per packet.